 In our last two podcasts, we talked about the evolution of technology within the machinery industry and the key trends that continue to shape the industry today.
 We also introduced the Intelligent Performance Engineering solution at a high level where you guys discussed three key differentiators of the solution, including Multiphysics Simulation, Integrated Design and Simulation and Closed-loop Validation.
 In our last session (podcast02), we took a deep dive into how machine manufacturers can benefit from Multiphysics Simulation, which is a balance of multi-attribute engineering to bring a wide range of physics and disciplines together under one umbrella.
 This provides the ability to capture not only the complexities of different types of physics but also enabling Multiphysics simulations to study the relationships and impacts of these simulations across these physical domains.

-In this third session, we’d like to shift the focus to the advantages of integrated part design and manufacturing, and why this is important for designers and simulation engineers to use the same model in one system, keeping this simulation data in sync with the design.
+In this third session, we’d like to shift the focus to the advantages of integrated design and simulation, and why this is important for designers and simulation engineers to use the same model in one system, keeping this simulation data in sync with the design.

 Giulio let’s start with you today.
 What are the specific challenges that machine builders are facing where this integrated approach could benefit them?